 Please note that any changes to a student's transportation must go through the school.
 Any changes can take up to 2 weeks.
-The school office is open 2 weeks before school begins, so we recommend calling at that time with any changes that took place over the summer.
 Please note that drivers are not authorized to change pick-up or drop off locations / times.

 Transportation Carriers